North Cebu Beaches are some of the best beaches in the Philippines!

-There was a slight current in the lagoon when we visited, so we walked upstream, jumped in the water and floated down towards the end of the inlet.
+There was a slight current in the lagoon when we visited, so we walked upstream, jumped in the water, and floated down toward the end of the inlet.

 Do note that the current can get quite strong so know your limits and listen to the locals if they advise against swimming in the lagoon.

 Full Blog Post → Balidbid Lagoon

-Crystal clear waters, sugary white sands and a palm tree fringed shoreline are what makes Sugar Beach a popular beach in North Cebu.
+Crystal clear waters, sugary white sands, and a palm-tree-fringed shoreline are what makes Sugar Beach a popular beach in North Cebu.

 Sugar Beach also faces east, making it another great spot to watch the sunrise on Bantayan Island if you’re an early bird like me!

 There are a number of beach resorts and beach bars along the water’s edge at Sugar Beach and some welcome outside guests to enjoy their facilities as long as you purchase something to eat or drink.